railsuser2014/openobject-doc-book-en/7/7_20_Caldav/index.rst

 2. On the Connection tab, in CalDAV Calendar URL, type a URL such as http://my.server.ip:8069/webdav/dbname/calendars/users/demo/c/Meetings.

+.. tip: Go to Sales --> Meetings --> Synchronize this Calendar and select Android.
+Then the Caldav server will be shown.

 3. Type your OpenERP username and password

 4. If your server does not use SSL, you will get a warning.
 Answer ``Yes``.